alexzzh/ngx_health_detect_module/README-en.md

 - expect_response_status： the expected response value
   - tcp: ignore
   - http: specifies which responses are received to be considered healthy for the backend node.
-- check_interval：the interval of health check packets sent to the backend
+- interval：the interval of health check packets sent to the backend
-- check_timeout: timeout for backend health requests
+- timeout: timeout for backend health requests
-- need_keepalive： specifies whether long connections are enabled, if long connections are used, multiple detection will multiplex the same connection, otherwise each detect requires a new connection
+- keepalive： specifies whether long connections are enabled, if long connections are used, multiple detection will multiplex the same connection, otherwise each detect requires a new connection
   - long connections have better performance than short connections, but they need to deal with connection keepalive and continuous consumption of server-side connection resources, and short connections are 'recommended' regardless of performance.
   - if the detect type is HTTP and 'send_content' specifies the use of 'HTTP keepalive', long connection needs to be set.
   - long connections are 'not recommended' when the detect type is tcp and the connection to the backend node needs to go through a firewall, NAT device.
 Because after the TCP long connection is established, the detection mechanism uses the peek function, at this time, even if the firewall drop the request packet, peek function still succeed until the 'keepalive_time' is exceeded, during which the detect status may be incorrect, and setting a shorter "keepalive_time" can reduce the impact of this problem
 - keepalive_time：specifies the long connection time-to-live
 - fall(fall_count): the server is considered down if the number of consecutive failures reaches fall_count.
 - rise(rise_count): the server is considered up if the number of consecutive successes reaches rise_count.
+- default_down : specify default status when add new detect node.

 [Back to TOC](#table-of-contents)